iBelieveCJM/meanteacher-pytorch/README.md

 # MeanTeacher-PyTorch
 The repository implement two semi-supervised deep learning methods, MeanTeacher and PI model.
 More details for the method please refer to *Mean teacher are better role models: Wegiht-averaged consistency targets improve semi-supervised deep learning results* and *Temporal Ensembling for Semi-supervised Learning*.

 This repository is based on the official repository of [mean-teacher@CuriousAI](https://github.com/CuriousAI/mean-teacher).
-And there are not only ConvLarget Net implemented, but also other popular networks (come from [pytorch-cifar@kuangliu](https://github.com/kuangliu/pytorch-cifar)).
+And there are not only ConvLarge Net implemented, but also other popular networks (come from [pytorch-cifar@kuangliu](https://github.com/kuangliu/pytorch-cifar)).

 I implemet PI model as a special case of MeanTeacher when smoothing coefficient hyperparameter is zero.